dkerr64/homebridge-yolink/README.md

 Normal status reporting occurs every 4 hours.
 Alerts will be reported immediately.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

 Some YoLink Motion sensors also report device temperature.
 If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
 The name has "Temperature" appended to the end.

+If you set the *doorbell* configuration setting to true then a Homebridge/HomeKit door bell accessory is created and a single-press event generated when motion is detected.

 ### Outlet / Smart Plug (single)